Narayana Teertha

-Sri Narayana Teertha (c.
-1650 – 1745 CE) was a great saint, devotee of Lord Sri Krishna, the supreme lord, and sang many songs on him.
+Narayana Teertha (c.
+1650 – 1745 CE) was a Hindu saint and composer, known to be a devotee of the deity Krishna.

-Brief lifesketch
+Biography

-Sri Narayana Teertha was born in South India in the region covered by the present-day Andhra Pradesh.
+Narayana Teertha was born in South India in the region covered by the present-day Andhra Pradesh.
 He lived in Kaza, Guntur district near Mangalagiri.
 He belonged to Tallavarjula family.
 His birth name was Govinda Sastrulu.
 They eventually moved to Thanjavur, Tamil Nadu.

 While there is significant dissention as to his exact time, historians place him between 1610 and 1745 AD.
 An extensive research done with the help of archives preserved in Saraswati Mahal Library has helped place the time closer to 1650 AD – 1745 AD, and he reportedly lived a long life.

 He mastered music at a very early age and studied Puranas, Srimad Bhagavatam and other Sanskrit works.
 He renounced family at a very early age and took on a life of a religious devotion.
 He went to Varanasi to spread his philosophy.

 Teertha was very well versed in Music and, Natya Shastra, and a great scholar in Sanskrit.
 He used at least 34 popular ragas.
 He used Triputa, Adi, Rupaka, Chapu, Jampa, Matya, Vilamba, Eka and Ata taalams.
 Many of the songs are structurally well set for direct use as nritya or natya padams.
 He carefully avoided complex usages and utilized easy expressions.
 His Gadyams and Padyams are exquisite in beauty.
 He used 17 different Chandas or meters such as Anushtup, Arya, Indravajra, Bhujangaprayadam, Shardula vikriditam, Vasanta tilaka, Prithvi.

 He wrote 15 books and some of them are available in Benares Hindu University and Parijatapaharanam at Saraswathi Mahal in Tanjore.
 He is also credited with composing two other operas, Parijaa Apaharanam and Haribhakti Sudharnavam.

-Sri Narayana Tirtha received divine blessings at Varagur in Thanjavur District.
+Narayana Teertha received divine blessings at Varagur in Thanjavur District.
 His mukthi sthalam (place of eternity) is at Varagur.
-Although he lived in Varahur, Sri Narayana Tirtha attained Siddhi in 1745 at a nearby village called Thirupoonthuruthy under a huge mango tree, on the banks of river Kudamurutti, on the Masi Sukla Ashtami, Guruvaram, Krithika Nakshatram day.
+Although he lived in Varahur, Narayana Teertha attained Siddhi in 1745 at a nearby village called Thirupoonthuruthy under a huge mango tree, on the banks of Kudamurutti River, on the Masi Sukla Ashtami, Guruvaram, Krithika Nakshatram day.
 It is said that he attained 'Jeeva Samadhi' (even while alive).
 A small shrine has been constructed on this hallowed spot, under the sprawling mango tree.